-Deferred income tax assets for temporary differences totalling \$980; (2019 - \$9,865, non-expiring capital loss carry-forwards totalling \$18,740; (2019 - \$9,889) and non-expiring operating loss carry-forwards of \$2,183; (2019 - \$4,374) have not been recognized in the consolidated financial statements.
-Deferred income tax assets of \$777 (2019 - \$444) not recognized at the time of a business combination have been recognized and recorded against deferred income tax liability of \$777; (2019 - \$444) resulting from unrealized gains on investment properties.
+Deferred income tax assets for temporary differences totalling \$nil; (2020 - \$980), non-expiring capital loss carry-forwards totalling \$nil; (2020 - \$18,740) and non-expiring operating loss carry-forwards of \$nil; (2020 - \$2,183) have not been recognized in the consolidated financial statements.

-Deferred income tax liabilities have not been recognized on unremitted earnings totalling 54,445 as at December 31, 2020 (2019 - 55,347) with respect to the investment in subsidiaries, branches and associates and interest in joint arrangements because the Company controls whether the liability will be incurred, and it is satisfied that it will not be incurred in the foreseeable future.
-During the year, the Company did not distribute earnings from its Subsidiaries (2019 - 33,035).
-All distributions were paid out of substantially pre-taxed surplus which resulted in no tax to the Company.
+Deferred income tax liabilities have not been recognized on unremitted earnings totalling 69,365 as at December 31, 2021 (2020 - 54,445) with respect to the investment in subsidiaries, branches and associates and interest in joint arrangements because the Company controls whether the liability will be incurred, and it is satisfied that it will not be incurred in the foreseeable future.
+During the year, the Company did not distribute earnings from its Subsidiaries (2020 - \$nil).